VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 Assets should be placed under ~\Boutique\App_Data\Virto\Storage folder.
 In this case the "catalog" subfolder should be created and each product's assets are placed in it's own subfolder named by the product code.

-As you can see the path to the asset is relative to theВ ~\Boutique\App_Data\Virto\StorageВ folder.
+As you can see the path to the asset is relative to the ~\Boutique\App_Data\Virto\Storage folder.
 Asset type describes if it is image or some text documentation file, or download link for some electronic good.
 Asset group describes how the asset will be shown in the store frontend.

 Next prepare import file for relations.
 That is where relations between products and variations are defined.